Wedding garter FAQ’s

 At Silk Garters, I regularly have orders placed by the groom, with lovely ideas behind some of the most romantic choices.
 The teal garter set I’m making above was ordered by a groom.
 He had spoken to his future mother in law about making it an extra special gift… I was asked to take the small bows from her garter and include them on her daughters wedding garter set.
 Isn’t that lovely!

 Garters ordered by the groom for his gorgeous bride Nourah and their wedding over two days in Dubai.
 Embroidered with their names and wedding dates 23rd & 24th January, ‘Now we are one’.
 So romantic…

 Where to buy?

-Where you buy your garter may depend on what you’re looking for, almost any department store will have a token wedding garter for sale, but if it means more to you, there are wedding garter specialists like us at ‘Silk Garters’ who will make something unique, especially for you!
+Where you buy your garter may depend on what you’re looking for, almost any department store will have a token wedding garter for sale, but if it means more to you, there are wedding garter specialists like me at ‘Silk Garters’, excited to make something special for you!

 What size do I need?